stratum-mining/stratumprotocol.org/src/_blog/StratumV2-JN-Announcement.md

 **Please submit your feedback after testing [via this form](https://docs.google.com/forms/d/1is27h37PtsXtXC9zSbweNfxcyEtHzATjdJphIy8hArw/).**

 SRI’s flexible stack offers various components when setting up a configuration that suits your needs.
-As an early adopter, we recommend testing the SV1 mining device ( Antminer S9, S19+, or Whatsminer), connecting to an SV2 pool via Translation Proxy.
+As an early adopter, we recommend testing the mining device with Stratum v1 firmware, connecting to an SV2 pool via Translation Proxy.
 Miners will run their own template provider (bitcoind) with the max fee policy.
 Within the translation proxy sits a Job Negotiator that runs a sub-protocol responsible for distributing miner’s templates to the pool.

 ![Config D](/assets/config-d.svg)